Last updated Tuesday 21 December 2021

 Click here for advice for keeping active when you're working from home.

 Walking your dog

-The Scottish Government has provided advice on dog walking during the coronavirus outbreak:
+The Scottish Government have issued advice on dog walking during the coronavirus outbreak.

 Information for Scottish Health Walk Network Members

-Members of the Scottish Health Walk Network can also visit the Members Area and the Scottish Health Walk Network Slack channel where we will post updates and news as things change.
-If you have any queries in the meantime please contact your Paths for All Development Officer.
+Members of our Scottish Health Walk Network should visit our website Members Area and the Slack channel where we will post updates, guidance and news as things change.

 Information for Smarter Choices Smarter Places projects